inflamcucum/ECON4305-group-project-team7/README.md

 # ECON4305-group-project
 This project is created by Joep Louwerse 21045807, Ng Wai Hin 20693279, Ngan Man Cheuk 20522755 and Yin Junyu 20704066 in fulfillment of ECON4305 class project.
+\\The code files are arranged in the following order:
+\\1.
+Data preprocessing on the original dataset

 P_Data Preprocessing
+\\Train and test the models to predict inflation rate

 M1_ARIMA